BIG LIFE & THE LIONS OF KILIMANJARO

 Since inception, lion killing has virtually stopped on Mbirikani Group Ranch within a Maasai community of 10,000 individuals.
 Only 6 lions were killed by livestock owners on Mbirikani Group Ranch during the first nine years of the project, while, during that same period, more than 200 lions were killed on the neighbouring group ranches where the PCF programme did not exist (at that time).
 The same Mbirikani Group Ranch community that now protects lions killed 22 in just 18 months prior to introduction of this innovative project.

 A key factor to PCF’s success is the requirement that the entire community must support the objectives of the programme or compensation will cease for everyone.
 An expansion of the PCF project across the entire ecosystem will entrench the cultural change and support the lion and predator populations in the area.

-However, today, in April 2013, the funding for the Predator Compensation Fund is very shortly to run out of cash, leaving the fate of all the predators in the Amboseli ecosystem imperilled.
+However, today, the funding for the Predator Compensation Fund is very shortly to run out of cash, leaving the fate of all the predators in the Amboseli ecosystem imperilled.

-We desperately need new funding to bring back this incredibly important program.
+We desperately need new and continued funding to maintain this incredibly important program.